 Imagine you wake up on a Sunday and crave something really tasty that would make your day so much better.
-We all know one of the answers would be Belgian waffles.
+We all know one of the answers would be Belgian waffles, and why not, banana and strawberry Belgian waffles.
 For most of us, that would be the only acceptable answer.
 After having eaten healthy porridge for almost a week, you need a break.
 C’mon!

-Why choose Belgian waffles?
+Why choose banana and strawberry Belgian waffles?
 They are fluffy, crispy, and definitely yummy.
 They differ from regular waffles because of their deeper pockets and lighter texture.
 To make Belgian waffles, you need a Belgian waffle iron.
 We used one of Ariete’s and the result was really satisfying.

 For this recipe, we used baking powder to speed up the process, but the original recipe contained yeast, as theoretically you would need to let them grow for a long time.